Conaws/hiwian/README.md

 component and will re-render the component only when the pulled information has changed.

-Posh's `pull` operates just like Datomic / Datascript's `pull` except it takes a `conn` instead of a `db`.
+Hiwian's `pull` operates just like Datomic / Datascript's `pull` except it takes a `conn` instead of a `db`.
 (See
 [Datomic's pull](http://docs.datomic.com/pull.html))

-Posh's `pull` only attempts to pull any new data if there has been a transaction of any datoms that might have changed the data it is looking at.
+Hiwian's `pull` only attempts to pull any new data if there has been a transaction of any datoms that might have changed the data it is looking at.
 For example: